AdobeDocs/commerce-contributor/src/pages/community/organizer-handbook.md

 *  What did you like about the Contribution Day?
 *  What did you dislike about the Contribution Day?
 *  Was there any information that would have been helpful before the Contribution Day?
-*  How likely is it that you would recommend Magento Contribution Days to a friend or colleague?
+*  How likely is it that you would recommend Contribution Days to a friend or colleague?
 *  Any comments about the facilities or environment of the event?
 *  Any additional comments?